reconbot/fullstack-firmata/fullstack firmata.md

 ![right](media/capability-query.png)

+^ We got 3 things going on here.
+Firmata sent a bunch of reporting commands both analog and digital, and we have a capability query.

 ---

 # Digital Reporting
 When enabled on a pin firmata will report the digital value (0,1) of this pin when it changes.

 # Analog Reporting
-When enabled on a pin firmata will report the analog value (0-65535) every 200ms (configurable).
+When enabled on a pin firmata will report the analog value (0-65535) every 100ms (configurable).

 ---